vanruesc/overtime/README.md

 });

 /*
- * At some point, you may actually want to show the
- * output of Overtime on your website.
+ * In order to append the canvas of Overtime to your
+ * website, you'll have to listen for the document's
+ * "DOMContentLoaded"-event.
  *
- * In order to append its canvas to your page, you'll
- * have to listen for the "DOMContentLoaded"-event of
- * the document object.
- *
  * If you want to rely on the sizes of DOM elements
- * such as the body of your page, you'll use the
+ * such as the body of your page, you should use the
  * "load"-event of the window object instead.
  */

-window.addEventListener("load", function init()
+document.addEventListener("DOMContentLoaded", function init()
 {
  // Grab the output canvas and put it on the page. document.getElementById("myContainer").appendChild(overtime.canvas);